Class 10 : Overview of Life Processes (part -2) Notes | EduRev

 (ii) osmoregulation i.e., maintaining the right amount of water and ionic balance in the body.

-70. Artificial kidney is used to filter the blood of a patient.
-The process of purifying the blood by the artificial kidney is called as haemodialysis.
+- An artificial kidney is used to filter the blood of a patient.
+The process of purifying the blood by the artificial kidney is called hemodialysis.

-71. Plants get rid of excess water by transpiration.
-Waste products in plants maybe stored in leaves, bark or any other plant part which can be shed off.
-In some plants the metabolic endproducts are stored in the form of crystals.
+- Plants get rid of excess water by transpiration.
+Waste products in plants may be stored in leaves, bark, or any other plant part which can be shed off.
+In some plants, the metabolic endproducts are stored in the form of crystals.
 Several plant products like resins and tannins are also planted wastes.